tokenflows/tokenflows.github.io/src/pages/en/tutorials/introduction-tutorials/marketdesign.md

 By embracing the principles of market design, we can unlock the extraordinary potential of human cooperation, harnessing the power of incentives to create a more efficient, equitable, and sustainable world.

-[^1]: Posner, Eric, and Eric Weyl.
+[^1]: Posner, Eric & Weyl, Eric.
 [Radical markets: Uprooting capitalism and democracy for a just society](https://press.princeton.edu/books/hardcover/9780691177502/radical-markets).
 Princeton University Press, 2018.
 [^2]: Pistor, Katharina.
 [The Code of Capital: How the law creates wealth and inequality](https://press.princeton.edu/books/hardcover/9780691178974/the-code-of-capital).
 Princeton University Press, 2019.
 [^3]: Milgrom, Paul.
 [Discovering prices: auction design in markets with complex constraints](https://cup.columbia.edu/book/discovering-prices/9780231175982).
 Columbia University Press, 2017.
 [^4]: Hadfield, Gillian Kereldena.
 [Rules for a flat world: Why humans invented law and how to reinvent it for a complex global economy](https://global.oup.com/academic/product/rules-for-a-flat-world-9780190931827?q=Rules%20for%20a%20flat%20world&lang=en&cc=nz#).
 Oxford University Press, 2017.